Reign: 200 YE to 209 YE

 Things came to a head in 209 when without warning the Emperor began to send our loyal troops to burn down the Empire's libraries.
 There was a revolt, which culminated in the destruction of the central repository of records in Highguard and several key spires in Urizen - even his home spire of Ankarien was not spared.
 Thousands of volumes of history, philosophy, magic and science were burned - in many cases along with the scholars who fought desperately to protect them.
 Civil war threatened.

-It was while the mad emperor was overseeing the siege of the School of Epistemology in Tassato that he was executed by the captain of his own guard, the Navarr Thorn Isaella.
+It was while the emperor was overseeing the siege of the School of Epistemology in Tassato that he was executed by the captain of his own guard, the Navarr Thorn Isaella.
 Despite appeals for clemency from the Synod, Isaella took full responsibility, and was convicted as a traitor, while simultaneously being lauded as an Exemplar of Courage and duty and a hero of the Empire.

 Death and Legacy

-Despite his madness, Nicovar was still Emperor.
+Despite his destructive acts, Nicovar was still Emperor.
 His body was entombed in a small three-sided pyramid in the Necropolis, without ceremony.
 A trio of Urizen sentinels stand guard outside the pyramid to this day; it is an honour to be chosen to join the guard.
-The Urizen are quick to point out that they do not do so for fear of Nicovar's return - they are quite confident he is gone, and his spirit moved along the great wheel - but as a penance for not having spotted his insanity earlier.
-Several of the Highborn stewards of the dead have put forward a theory that the vigil is actually concerned with ensuring that the Emperor never reincarnates; the magi of Urizen deny this suggestion.
+The Urizen are quick to point out that they do not do so for fear of Nicovar's return - they are quite confident he is gone, and his spirit moved along the great wheel - but as a penance for not having spotted his instability earlier.
+Several of the Highborn stewards of the dead have put forward a theory that the vigil is actually concerned with ensuring that the Emperor never reincarnates; the mages of Urizen deny this suggestion.
 Privately more than a few priests have suggested it might not be a bad thing if Nicovar is never reborn.

 Nicovar is gone, but his legacy endures to this day.
 The destruction of the libraries left a big hole in the history of the Empire - centuries of wisdom lost to the flames.
 The history of the Empire prior to this point had been almost fatally damaged; when men and women speak of Empress Richilde or the founding of Highguard, there are holes in their knowledge that may never be filled.
-Even the truth about Nicovar himself has been obscured; playwrights of the League particularly have spared no effort to paint him as a hateful, insane, spiteful caricature of a draughir plagued by unwholesome appetites and seething insanity.
+Even the truth about Nicovar himself has been obscured; playwrights of the League particularly have spared no effort to paint him as a hateful, vicious, spiteful caricature of a draughir plagued by unwholesome appetites and dreadful desires.
 The truth is more likely that he was a clever man undone by his own ambition, by his inability to leave the details alone.

 Perhaps more worryingly, Nicovar's Staff of the Magi has never been accounted for.
 He almost certainly had it with him when he met his death at the end of Isaella's spear-point... but what happened to it afterwards, only the thorn herself is likely to have known, and she never spoke of it.